What we do

 The design shows greater complexity and beauty when no tile is present.
 This sort of design capacity is not available from databases and really large compositions can only be produced programmatically.

-A new element is added to the previous composition, the embellishment technique known as interlaces.
-Interlace lines, as well as other embellishment techniques, add to the complexity of the design, enriching the composition.
+A new element is added to the previous non-repetitive Islamic pattern: interlace lines.
+This embellishment technique adds to the complexity of the design, enriching the composition.

-Notice how interlace lines travel above and below each line crossed, alternately, respecting this unbelievable rule all across the composition, with no exception.
-In large compositions, interlace lines can only be accomplished through computation power.
+Notice how interlace lines travel above and below each line crossed in perfect alternation.
+This rule is followed all across the composition – with no exception – on each of the thousands of lines.
+In large compositions, interlace lines can only be calculated using computational design techniques.

 Implementing these original groundbreaking large-scale non-repetitive Islamic geometric designs rather than the more common small tile patterns is a unique opportunity for design teams to differentiate themselves in this highly competitive industry.